wallacegsouza/templates/README.md

 The instructions bellow will help you to install Git, SDKMAN, Java (JDK), Maven, Gradle, Lazybones and Docker in your machine.

-You will need execute the steps 1 to 7 only once.
+You will need execute the steps 1 to 8 only once.

-The step 8 helps you to create your java project from one of ours template projects.
+The step 9 helps you to create your java project from one of ours template projects.

+We recommend you to use Ubuntu to correctly use of this templates.

 ### 1 Download, install and configure Git